Weed Measurements Guide: Marijuana Quantities, Weights & Prices

 So, by definition, an eighth has 3.5 grams of cannabis in it.
 This unit of measurement is a little bit less ambiguous than the others that we looked at for the simple fact that no matter where you find yourself in the world 3.5 is one eight of 8.
 Make sense?

-But you will find that many legal dispensary offer 4 gram eighths to incensive buying in bulk compared to buying per gram.
+But you will find that many of the best legal dispensaries offer 4 gram eighths to incensive buying in bulk compared to buying per gram.

 How much is an eighth?